 How Did Lunar Meteorites Get Here?

-Meteoroids strike the Moon every day.
+Because the Moon has no atmosphere to stop them, meteoroids strike the Moon every day.
 Lunar escape velocity averages 2.38 km/s (1.48 miles per second), only a few times the muzzle velocity of a rifle (0.7-1.0 km/s).
 Any rock on the lunar surface that is accelerated by the impact of a meteoroid to lunar escape velocity or greater will leave the Moon’s gravitational influence.
-Most rocks ejected from the Moon become captured by the gravitational field of either the Earth or the Sun and go into orbit around these bodies.
+Most rocks ejected from the Moon become captured by the gravitational field of either the Earth or the Sun and go into orbit around those bodies.
 Over a period of a few years to tens of thousands of years, those orbiting the Earth eventually fall to Earth.
 Those in orbit around the Sun may also eventually strike the Earth up to a few tens of millions of years after they were launched from the Moon.

 Words That Confuse People

 These are simple definitions.
 A more technical but accurate definition of a meteorite is given by Alan E. Rubin and Jeffrey N. Grossman (2010):